Ding dong! Cracking food at the Five Bells

 With mega-fresh food and cosy country interiors, The Five Bells at Wickham, West Berks, is a classic British pub through and through.
-It's also pretty darn close to the Bake Off tent.

 You’ll find the Five Bells just off the main road in the village of Wickham, West Berkshire.
 It’s a chocolate box pretty 17th century inn with more period drama than a Jane Austen novel.
 Drink in the thatched roof, open fires and ‘Ouch!
 Mind your head’ low beams.
-It’s been sympathetically updated and buffed while keep all of its personality.
+It’s been sympathetically updated and buffed while keeping all of its personality.

-Owner Duncan JOnes describes it as ‘a home from home pub’ serving British classics that you neither have to cook or wash up.
+Owner Duncan Jones describes it as ‘a home from home pub’ serving British classics that you neither have to cook or wash up.
 Happy days, my Muddy friends.
 Happy days.
 Buuuuut.
 It’s a bit more than that.
 Duncan has worked in his fair share of gastropubs and he’s cooked for the Queen, so the quality of the cooking is very good.
 He’s also keen to keep the food miles low, so uses local suppliers.
 It’s serves more ‘there there’ than a Victoria Sponge.
-GBBO fans, will also get a rise out of the fact that Welford Park (home of the Bake Off tent) is just a few minutes down the road.
+GBBO fans, will also get a rise out of the fact that Welford Park (the former home of the Bake Off tent) is just a few minutes down the road.

 SCOFF & QUAFF